- Module Code:

 - Year of study:

 - Full Year

-The course will provide a sound foundation of knowledge of English company law, a very important topic for legal practice and general legal knowledge.
+The module will provide a sound foundation of knowledge of English company law, a very important topic for legal practice and general legal knowledge.
 It also helps the understanding of issues in development, human rights, the environment and globalisation generally.

-The course covers a selection of the main topics of English company law and other matters of topical interest.
+The module covers a selection of the main topics of English company law and other matters of topical interest.
 Set out below is a representative selection.
 The list of topics taught may vary from year to year, and may include subjects not included in this list:

 - Types of Business Association;

 - Introduction to Companies and Company Law;

 - Separate Personality and Lifting the Veil of Incorporation;

 - Organs and Officers;